electricimp/imp-central-impt/CommandsManual.md

     [--output <mode>] [--help]
 ```

-Updates the Project settings and/or the name, description, device-under-test target or production target of the Device Group referenced by the [Project file](#project-files).
+Updates the Project settings and/or the name, description, target device-under-test Device Group or target production-device Device Group of the Device Group referenced by the [Project file](#project-files).
 Fails if there is no [Project file](#project-files) in the current directory.

 Informs the user if the Device Group referenced by the [Project file](#project-files) does not exist.
 The [Project file](#project-files) is not updated or deleted in this case.
 To delete it, call [`impt project delete`](#project-delete).